Bush & Campbell entities

 Why we collect your personal information

 We collect personal information to carry on our business and provide our services to you as per your request.
-For example, personal information is collected from people in the following situations by B&C:

 To enable us to maintain a successful business relationship with you, we may disclose your personal information to other organisations that provide products or services used or marketed by us.
 We may also disclose your personal information to any other organisation that may have or is considering having an interest in your finance, or in our business.